sateeshperi/2019-DCG-UNR/backup.md

 # Backup files

-If something happens and you are unable to create the files during a particular lesson, backup files we created are all found here on the image 'RNASeq_1DayWorkshop':
+If something happens and you are unable to create the files during a particular lesson, backup files we created are all found here on the image 'DCG-UNR-RNAseq':

 ```
 /opt/rnaseq/